licenseware/licenseware-sdk/README.md

 ```

 You can use `git+ssh` if you have ssh keys configured.
-Uninstall with `pip3 uninstall lware-sdk`.
+Uninstall with `pip3 uninstall licenseware`.

 To see documentation of the package run:
 ```bash